marlonfaraujo/mcp_seriesgenerator/README.md

 builder.Services.AddScoped<VehicleTool>();
 ```

-**1.2.** In the project, there are resources created for the mcp Server tool.
+**1.2.** In the project, there are resources created for the Mcp Server tool.
 Among some of them, we have, for example, ReturnsIfTheSerialNumberIsValid.
 ```csharp
 //class src/McpSeriesGenerator.App/McpServer/VehicleTool.cs
 [McpServerTool(Name = "ReturnsIfTheSerialNumberIsValid"), Description("Validate serial number with check digit.")]